marcdotson/data-5600/README.md

 - Monday and Wednesday 1:30-2:45 pm
 - Huntsman Hall 260

-This course introduces machine learning for business applications, including linear, logistic, and penalized regression.
-Students learn about the modeling process by building models and communicating results for real-world problems.
-The course focuses on the assumptions and evaluation of interpretable models.
+This course introduces machine learning for business analytics, including linear, logistic, and penalized regression.
+Students apply the modeling workflow by building interpretable models, evaluating assumptions, and communicating results for real-world problems.
 Prerequisites: DATA 3100 and DATA 3300

 By the end of this course, students will be able to:

-1. Build, evaluate, and interpret models to inform decision-making by non-technical stakeholders.
+1. Build, evaluate, and interpret models to inform decision-making for non-technical stakeholders.
 2. Diagnose and address violations of model assumptions to ensure appropriate model use.